Giftbit/currencyapi/docs/quickstart/promotions.md

 Now that the Promotion is attached to the Account, its value will be added to the Account's available credit and will be automatically used for any transactions.

+**Note:** If you are using this example as a starting point for creating a different promotion, you may also optionally include a `startDate` and `expires` to override the default validity period set by the Promotion Program.
+Considerations:
+- The `startDate` must still be within the range set by the Promotion Program
+- The `expires` date can be set to any future date and will override the validity period set in the Promotion Program.
+For example, suppose you want to run a promotion which expires at the end of the month regardless of when the promotion is issued.

-## Example 2: High Value Purchase Incentive (a "what-to-buy" incentive)
+## Example 2: High Value Purchase Incentive

+**A "what-to-buy" incentive**

-This type of Promotion, which incentivizes specific spending behaviour, relies on Lightrail's Redemption Rules.
+This type of Promotion, which incentivizes specific spending behavior, relies on Lightrail's Redemption Rules.
 These conditional promotions attach value to an Account that can only be redeemed if certain conditions are met.
 For example, there is an additional $25 in your Account, but it's only available if your total purchase is $300 or more.

 For more detailed information, see our [Redemption Rules guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md).